 In 2006 Congress required that all qualified retirement plans—including IRAs, SEP-IRAs, 401(k) plans, and 403(b) plans—must allow naming an IRA Trust as a beneficiary.
 By doing so, Congress allows you to form an IRA Trust for your child that allows the Inherited plan to remain tax-deferred.

 Because your child does not own the Inherited IRA, the trust provides shelter from your child’s creditors as well and divorce complications.
 Further, the IRA Trust excludes the IRA from your child’s estate for death tax purposes.
 As a bonus, you may dictate that any amount remaining at your child’s death passes to your grandchildren, thereby avoiding your daughter-in-law or son-in-law.

-The IRA Trust provides tremendous benefits for your kids with little ongoing costs if the child serves as the trustee.
+The IRA Trust in Vancouver provides tremendous benefits for your kids with little ongoing costs if the child serves as the trustee.